 Costa Rica is a haven of biodiversity, culture, and beauty.
 It’s full of ecotourism activities, gorgeous waterfalls, chilled out beach towns, and all-around good vibes.
 If you’re planning a two-week trip to Costa Rica, you’ll realize there’s no shortage of things to do in this Latin American country.
 Here’s our Costa Rica two week itinerary of the best things to do in this lush Central American country.

 The best way to explore Costa Rica is by renting a car.
-Though you can get most places by bus, they can be hot and uncomfortable, so while planning your trip, consider using a rental service to maximize your trip.
+Though you can get most places by bus, they can be hot and uncomfortable, so while planning your trip, consider using a rental car service to maximize your trip.

 You can often pay in both dollars of colones in Costa Rica, but it’s worth taking out colones for street side markets, taxis, and locations that only accept colones.
 You can do this quickly and easily at an ATM.